 Offshore construction for the wind power project began in January 2014 and commercial operations began in July 2015.
 The wind farm is expected to power more than 150,000 British households and offset 264,429t of CO₂ emissions a year over its estimated operational life period of 25 years.

 Westermost Rough is an important project, as it contributes to the UK’s goal of installing 33GW of wind power by 2020.

 The wind farm is constructed on a 35km² site leased from the Crown Estate.
 The UK Department of Energy and Climate Change granted permission to construct the facility in November 2011.

-The offshore wind farm comprises 35 Siemens 6MW direct drive wind turbines with a 154m rotor diameter.
-The blade length of the turbine is 75m, which is considered to be the world’s longest.
+The offshore wind farm comprises 35 Siemens 6MW direct-drive wind turbines with a 154m rotor diameter.
+The blade length of the turbines is 75m, which is considered to be the world’s longest.
 The swept area of each turbine is 18,600m².

 The wind farm also features an offshore substation comprising two main transformers, nine MV switchgears, two auxiliary transformers, two earthing resistors and other components.
 The substation platform comprises a steel topside fixed on a four-legged steel jacket supported by piles.

 The power generated by the wind turbines is transferred to the offshore substation via a 33kV inter-array cabling system.
 The voltage is stepped up from low-voltage to high-voltage at the substation.